7 Best Motion Alternatives in 2026 (Cheaper, Simpler, Better)

 • alfred_ if you need email help or prefer delegating over auto-scheduling

-• Reclaim.ai or Clockwise if you're on a budget (both have free plans)
+• Reclaim.ai if you're on a budget (free Lite plan)

 • Sunsama if you value mindfulness over automation